CircleShift/tnsl-lang/spec/2 - related.md

 ### T-LETs

 What T-LETs exactly are is discussed later.
-You can have tnslc produce them by passing the `--output tlet` flag.
+You can have tnslc produce them by passing the `--otype tlet` flag.

 ## Section 3 - The Pre-Processor